alexdlaird/java-ngrok/docs/integration.md

 CMD ["java", "-jar", "/root/my-java-ngrok-app.jar"]
 ```

-In the above example, `ngrok` is being installed to `/usr/local/bin/ngrok`.
+In the above example, `ngrok` will be installed to `/usr/local/bin/ngrok`.
 You'll need to [specify this binary path](https://alexdlaird.github.io/java-ngrok/#binary-path)
 for `ngrok` in your Java application to ensure `java-ngrok`'s installer is bypassed.

 ```java